 Personal permanent tokens

-To learn how to obtain a personal token from your profile, see Personal Tokens.
+Learn how to obtain a personal token in Personal Tokens.

-This HTTP API call uses a permanent token as the
+HTTP API calls use a permanent token as the

 Bearer attribute of the